anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   in a cryptographic way.
 This approach supports end-to-end security, without the need to trust in intermediate domain components.
-  Manipulation of the request and the requester identity information can be detected during the validation of the self-contained signed object.
+  Manipulation of the request and the requester identity information can be detected during the validation of the authenticated self-contained object.

   Note that with this approach the ways in which enrollment requests may be forwarded by the registrar to backend PKI components are inessential